Thessaloniki: Others

 Since the late 19th century, many merchants from Western Europe (mainly from France and Italy) were established in the city.
 They had an important role in the social and economic life of the city and introduced new industrial techniques.
-Their main district was what is known today as the "Frankish district" (near Ladadika), where the Catholic church designed by Vitaliano Poselli is also situated.
+Their main district was what is known today as the "Frankish district" /"Φραγκομαχαλάς" (near Ladadika), where the Catholic church designed by Vitaliano Poselli is also situated.
 A part of them left after the incorporation of the city into the Greek kingdom, while others, who were of Jewish faith, were exterminated by the Nazis.

 The Bulgarian community of the city increased during the late 19th century.
 The community had a Men's High School, a Girl's High School, a trade union and a gymnastics society.
 A large part of them were Catholics, as a result of actions by the Lazarists society, which had its base in the city.

 Another group is the Armenian community which dates back to the Byzantine and Ottoman periods.
 During the 20th century, after the Armenian genocide and the defeat of the Greek army in the Greco-Turkish War (1919–22), many fled to Greece including Thessaloniki.
 There is also an Armenian cemetery and an Armenian church at the centre of the city.